AWegnerGitHub/awegnergithub.github.io-content/2020_04_26_assembling_garden.md

 ## Assembly

-The assembly manual that we pulled out while [unboxing the garden][unboxgardens] is misleading in how complex the process it.
+The assembly manual that we pulled out while [unboxing the garden][unboxgardens] is misleading in how complex the process is.
 It is a fairly thick manual, but it turns out that is because Rise Gardens has documented the process very well.
 Most pieces just fit together, get a couple screws and you keep working your way up.

 ### Lower Shelf and Level